 The Edmonton Irish Sports and Social Society can trace its origins to a meeting on April 18th, 1958, when a group of newcomers formed the Edmonton Gaels.
 In February 1959 they adopted the title Irish Sports and Social Club, and soon saw the formation of the Shamrock Rovers soccer club.
 On November 28th, 1962 the club attained society status and thus became the Irish Sports and Social Society.

 In 1972 the Irish were among the first eleven pavilions to participate in the Edmonton Heritage Days festival.
 They have been a high profile fixture at the event ever since.

 The first Feis was held in 1972, and is now North America’s longest running Feis.

-Some other important milestones in the clubs history are as follows.
+Some other important milestones in the clubs history are as follows:

 1986 was to prove to be the biggest years in the clubs history.
 A two-bay furniture refinishing shop was purchased, and after hundreds of hours of volunteer work by the members, on Grey Cup weekend 1987, the first pint of Guinness was pulled at the new clubhouse.
 Finally, the Irish in Edmonton had a place to call home.
 The Clubhouse, at 12546 126 St. was officially opened on March 17, 1988.
 In the years since, the club has become home to many activities and events throughout the year.
-The club is open Wednesday through Saturday, with live entertainment every Saturday evening.
+The club is open Wednesday through Saturday, with live entertainment most Saturday evenings.